zeplo/site/docs/step.md

 ### Sending the step flow

-In order to achieve this, we must first assign a `step` name to each of the steps in the flow.
-Each step must also specify which other steps it depends on by specifying a list of step names as `_requires` parameter (or `X-Zeplo-Requires`).
+In order to achieve this, we must first assign a step name to each of the steps using `_step` parameter (or `X-Zeplo-Step`).
+Each step can then specify which other steps it depends on, by specifying a list of step names using the `_requires=A,B` parameter (or `X-Zeplo-Requires`).

 <Tabs
   defaultValue="js"